wcalandra5/wc5/about.md

 *Director of Analytics*
 - Recruited and led 19 students for value delivery to Division I baseball program through design and execution of decision support systems and outbound engagement strategies
 - Translated raw performance data into meaningful insights for pitching, leading to a 15% reduction in runs credited to pitching staff
-- Engineered integration of internal and external databases to extract, transform, and load relevant data for analysis, saving 100+ man-hours for coaching staff and team analysts
+- Engineered integration of internal and external databases to extract, transform, and load relevant data for analysis, saving 100+ hours for coaching staff and team analysts

 **IQVIA**, Durham, NC <span style="float: right;">June 2021 – April 2023</span>
 *Business Analyst Intern, Product Design and Digital R&D*